umbraco/Umbraco.Packages/creating-a-package-from-scratch/set-up.md

 - Umbpack installed
 - Umbraco Package templates installed

-Below we will run through them one by on and show you how to verify it is installed and where to get them:
+Below we will run through them one by one and show you how to verify it is installed and where to get them:

 ## Be able to run an Umbraco site locally